datasciencecampus/access-to-services/propeR/manual.md

               nearestNum = 1,)
 ```

-This function is useful in analysing whether the geographically closest destination (or service) is the fastest and most appropriate for an origin.
+This function is useful to analyse the travel details between a destination and origin using a K-nearest neighbour (KNN) approached.
+It is therefore useful in analysing whether the geographically closest destination (or service) is the fastest and most appropriate for an origin.

+By default *k* is set to 1, denoted the geographically closest destination.
+However, the second, third etc nearest destination can be analysed by changing the parameter `nearestNum`.
+Like `pointToPointLoop` the parameter `journeyReturn` can be used to specify whether the return journey between origin and destination should be also calculated.

 #### pointToPointTime

-This function works in the similar way to the [`pointToPoint()`](#pointtopoint) function, but instead of a single `startDateAndTime`, an `endDateAndTime` and `timeIncrease` (the incremental increase in time between `startDateAndTime` and `endDateAndTime` journeys should be analysed for) can be stated:

 ```
 #R
-pointToPointTime(output.dir = PATH_TO_DIR,
+pointToPointTime(output.dir = 'PATH/TO/DIR',
               otpcon = otpcon,
               originPoints = originPoints,
               originPointsRow = 2,